dm-drogeriemarkt/puppet-agent_certificate/README.md

   it's lifetime
 * **agent_certificate_path**: Agent `hostcert` setting

+During catalog compilation, a pending CSR will be validated.
+If accepted (read the [Security](#security) section for details), the following steps take place on your compile master during (one single) catalog compile time:

+* in case the CA knows about the former certificate, it will be deleted (NOT revoked)
+* the new CSR will be sent to the CA
+* your CA server will be told to sign the new CSR
+* the new Certificate will be fetched
+* the Puppet catalog will contain file definitions backing up your old and creating the new certificate file on your Agent

+The next Puppet Run should then take place with the renewed certificate.

 ## Security

 We cannot trust facts, so the following checks are applied at server side: